gnachman/iterm2-website/source/shell_integration.md

 Shell integration is currently available in the beta releases of iTerm2 version 3, <a href="/nightly/latest">nightly builds</a> and is in the master branch of the <a href="https://github.com/gnachman/iTerm2">GitHub repo</a>.
 It is not in version 2.1.

 ### How To Enable Shell Integration
 The easiest way to install shell integration is to select the *iTerm2&gt;Install Shell Integration* menu item.
 It will download and run a shell script as described below.
 You should do this on every host you ssh to as well as your local machine.
-Only tcsh, zsh, and bash are currently supported (and contributions for other shells are most welcome).
-Fish support is available but isn't fully baked.
+The following shells are supported: tcsh, zsh, bash, and fish 2.2 or later.
+Contributions for other shells are most welcome.

 When you select the *iTerm2&gt;Install Shell Integration* menu item, it types this for you: